Sequential Monte Carlo for Policy Optimization in Continuous POMDPs: Discussion

-Optimal decision-making in partially observable environments presents fundamental challenges, as agents have to reason in the space of beliefs.
+Optimal decision-making in partially observable environments presents fundamental challenges, as agents have to reason in the space of histories and beliefs.
 While many existing methods simplify this complexity using approximations such as QMDP, they typically sacrifice the ability to actively gather information and perform directed exploration.
-In this work, we introduced Particle POMDP Policy Optimization (P3O), a principled policy learning algorithm that operates directly on the belief space.
-By formulating the POMDP learning problem within a Feynman–Kac framework, our approach integrates belief tracking with reward-guided trajectory sampling, enabling efficient policy optimization under partial observability.
-By moving beyond traditional approximations and providing a coherent integration of exploration and exploitation, we hope P3O spurs new lines of research that treat exploration as a central component of policy learning under partial observability in continuous environments.
+In this work, we introduced particle POMDP policy optimization (P3O), a principled policy learning algorithm that operates directly on the belief space.
+By formulating the POMDP learning problem within a Feynman–Kac framework, our approach integrates belief tracking with reward-guided trajectory sampling, enabling principled and efficient policy optimization under partial observability in continuous domains.

 Our experiments, while focused on relatively low-dimensional tasks, highlight a fundamental limitation of several sophisticated algorithms that fail to learn in the light-dark and triangulation tasks.
 These tasks expose a key distinction between \emph{dual-effect} systems, where actions influence both state transitions and the agent’s uncertainty, and \emph{neutral systems}, where actions do not affect state estimation~\citep{feldbaum1963dual, bar1974dual}.
-In dual-effect settings, P3O (and DVRL) demonstrates a clear advantage by explicitly incorporating exploration.
+In dual-effect settings, P3O demonstrates a clear advantage by explicitly incorporating exploration.
 In contrast, in neutral systems, QMDP-based algorithms like SLAC and DualSMC are likely to scale better.